1shaq-i/Visual-able/README.md

 # Visual-able

 **Visual-able** is a Chrome Extension designed to empower users with visual impairments to browse more comfortably.
 It offers a suite of accessibility features—colourblind filters, a magnifier, text-to-speech, high-contrast and night modes—right at your fingertips.
+It is Available on the Chrome Extension store: https://chromewebstore.google.com/detail/visual-able/ajbalmmngklhkkanmieelghghnjganjn?hl=en-GB&authuser=0
 ---

 ##  Features